julendiaz/etch-a-sketch/README.md

 ## Additional Improvements

 - [ ] Change the image of the cursor to rainbow, brush or eraser
+- [ ] Solve hover and focus btn while selecting and painting
+- [ ] Make the prompt only with a number between 1 and 81
 - [ ] Add a color picker
-- [ ] Add a pixelSize bar so the traditional prompt doesn't appear
+- [ ] Add a pixelSize bar slide
+- [ ] Be able to export the current canvas

 ## Attribution